itsaslanov/stylesheets/README.md

 - Main: it should ONLY contain the imports for the above files. <br/><br/>

 `NOTE` in this repo, only stylesheets, in which are used for big projects, exist.
 Hence, just do it on your own <br/>
-Create folder called whatever you want, but stylesheet sounds like cool.
+Create folder called whatever you want, but stylesheets sound like cool.
 Right After, inside of that folder, just add 3 partials as the picture shows <br/>

 However, when we’re working on a larger project, we’ll need a more rigorous architecture, which we’ll look at in the below :fire: